SelfWealth review from an experienced and long-term investor. Find out if this low-cost broker is right for you, and whether you can trust them.

 Fill out the quantity tab (100 selected here) and then select ‘Limit’ for your Price type.
 The limit price ensures you don’t buy anything above this price (and similarly, when selling a stock ensures you don’t sell anything below this price).

 Limit orders are the sensible price type to use – market orders will mean your cost fluctuates with supply and demand – it could cost you more or less (the ASX is obliged to give ‘everyone’ the best deal they can and settle on a fair price).

-Note that now the Quote tab on the Right Hand Side is now populated – 100 shares at $220 per share now shows you a cost of $22,000 plus $9.50 brokerage (note this is about a third of the Brokerage you would expect to pay with other online brokers).
+Note that now the Quote tab on the right-hand side is now populated – 100 shares at $220 per share now shows you a cost of $22,000 plus $9.50 brokerage.

-Hot top – make sure you have enough money in your brokerage account to settle the trade (don’t worry, this is a self correcting error as it wont let you make the trade if you don’t have the cash).
+Hot tip: make sure you have enough money in your brokerage account to settle the trade (don’t worry, this is a self-correcting error as it won’t let you make the trade if you don’t have the cash).

 Step 3 – Settlement of your trade on SelfWealth